-The vehicle is a 2003 GMC Envoy xl.
-Crash happened when the problem occurred.
 On 2/15/07 I was driving to work at approximately 50mph when all of a sudden the steering went out, brakes locked up, all gauges went erratic bouncing from side to side and the heater started blowing cold air upon this happening I nearly went into a creek however struggling did manage to safely get the vehicle off the side of the road in a ditch.
 I had the vehicle towed to the local dealer when upon diagnosis the service manager informed me that the ignition switch had failed and all of the above components were tied into the switch.
 I at my own expense had the ignition replaced and the rpm gauge still does not work.
 I contacted GMC the very day of the incident to make them aware of this safety issue only to be bounced around to several different offices, none of which have made this safety issue a top priority.
 I have notated every conversation with every person that I have spoken to and what was said.
 I do not want to have to take the legal route, however I am prepared to do so.
 When ignition switches fail it should not shut down a vehicle in the manner that it does.
 Although I was successful at not being injured or injuring anyone else that will not always be the case in this type of failure.
-It was 02/15/2007 when this ignition switch issue occurred.

-The vehicle involved is a 2003 GMC Envoy xl.
+The contact owns a 2003 GMC Envoy xl.
 The contact stated that the vehicle cranks, but will not start.
 The dials on all the instrument panel gauges move up and down.
 The dealer changed the ignition switch, but the failure recurred.
 The VIN was unknown.
 The current mileage was 74,000 and failure mileage was 34,000.
-This ignition switch problem happened on Aug.
-1, 2006.

-The vehicle involved is a 2003 GMC Envoy.
 The vehicle was in service 3 times within 14 days, gm says the problem was the ignition switch, I say the source of the problem has not been fixed.
 Engine stalled 6 times in moving traffic, the "abs" warning light is on, some time the "check engine soon" light comes on.
 Dealer replaces throttle body injection assembly.
 Next day the vehicle stalls again with same symptoms.
 Dealer replaced ignition switch again. !4 hours later engine stalls in moving traffic.
 Dealer installs event recording device, engine stalls and identified low ignition voltage (6.
 7 vs 13.
 6 vdc).
 Source of problem could not be identified, dealer says vehicle is safe to drive.
 We filed a lemon law claim.
-This ignition switch issue occurred Nov.
-15, 2005.

 See all problems of the 2002 GMC Envoy.

-The car involved is a 2002 GMC Envoy.
-The VIN of this Envoy is 1GKDS13S22_.
 Vehicle's air bag light keep flashing/ vehicle running on high rpm's.
 Air bag sensor replaced and calibrations had to be updated.
 Additional problems included faded window moldings, loss of power and steering.
 Ignition switch and fuse block was replaced.
 Inoperative power mirrors.
 Parts had to be ordered.
 Consumer was upset with the number of problems experienced with vehicle and the number of recalls on this new SUV.
-This ignition switch problem happened on May.
-29, 2002.

 See all problems of the 2000 GMC Envoy.